Beyond Doing

 The next time you feel the urge to "do" something to escape an uncomfortable feeling, pause.
 Ask yourself, "What's really here?"
 What belief or thought is driving this emotion?

-By simply being present with it, you may find that the answers you seek are already within you.
 This practice of self-inquiry not only helps you understand your emotions better but also builds a deeper connection with yourself, fostering self-trust and confidence.

 "Nothing ever goes away until it has taught us what we need to know."